 Essentially, sedation dentistry is a common dental technique designed to make patients feel at ease during their dental appointment.
 For millions of Americans, dental treatments can be very difficult to complete because they either feel nervous or anxious about the sights, sounds and other stimuli related to dental offices.
 This can include the sounds and sensations of drills or even the smell of the office itself.
 In many cases, people develop these fears because of a previous negative experience, especially if it occurred at a young age.
-Our dentists do whatever they can to make you feel comfortable and prepared for care, but they also offer sedation dentistry if staying calm is simply too difficult.
+Our dentist does whatever he can to make you feel comfortable and prepared for care, but he also offers sedation dentistry if staying calm is simply too difficult.

 While other methods involve inhaling gas through a nasal mask or taking a sedative orally, IV sedation is performed intravenously.
 This means that a small tube is inserted into your arm or hand, then a fluid is transported from a small vial through the tube and into your bloodstream directly.
 Not only is this the most powerful form of sedation dentistry available, but it works instantaneously.
 It also makes it easier for our team members to add more or less depending on your comfort levels.